-- Network Settings: From the Network Settings page, record all network settings for your Spectrum video server, including any Additional Routes and Ethernet Failover settings.
-Refer to "Configuring network settings" in the Harmonic SystemManager User Guide for information on viewing your network settings. - Low Priority Bandwidth Settings: Refer to "Changing network/file system performance settings" in the Harmonic SystemManager User Guide for information on viewing the Low Priority Bandwidth Limits on the Network/Filesystem Performance Settings page. - Harmonic MediaGrid Accounts: Refer to "Connecting to Harmonic MediaGrid from the Spectrum video server" in the Harmonic SystemManager User Guide for information on viewing your Harmonic MediaGrid Accounts. - Access Control Settings: Refer to "Configuring Access Control settings for video servers" in the Harmonic SystemManager User Guide for information on viewing your Access Control Settings. - Audio Profile Groups: Refer to "Creating an audio profile group" in the Harmonic SystemManager User Guide for information on viewing your Audio Profile Groups List. - Configure DDC File: If you have installed a DDC configuration file, you will need to reinstall the same file when configuring settings on the replacement MediaCenter.
+- Host Name: View the Spectrum Server Properties page to identify the Host Name. - Network Settings: From the Network Settings page, record all network settings for your Spectrum video server, including any Additional Routes and Ethernet Failover settings.
+Refer to "Configuring network settings" in the Harmonic SystemManager User Guide for information on viewing your network settings.

+- Low Priority Bandwidth Settings: Refer to "Changing network/file system performance settings" in the Harmonic SystemManager User Guide for information on viewing the Low Priority Bandwidth Limits on the Network/Filesystem Performance Settings page. - Harmonic MediaGrid Accounts: Refer to "Connecting to Harmonic MediaGrid from the Spectrum video server" in the Harmonic SystemManager User Guide for information on viewing your Harmonic MediaGrid Accounts. - Access Control Settings: Refer to "Configuring Access Control settings for video servers" in the Harmonic SystemManager User Guide for information on viewing your Access Control Settings. - Audio Profile Groups: Refer to "Creating an audio profile group" in the Harmonic SystemManager User Guide for information on viewing your Audio Profile Groups List. - Configure DDC File: If you have installed a DDC configuration file, you will need to reinstall the same file when configuring settings on the replacement MediaDeck.
 Refer to "Installing a DDC file" in the Harmonic SystemManager User Guide for information on viewing your DDC file configuration.